 All of these measures are supported by a Risk Assessment, which has been approved by School Governors and is available here.
 This will be reviewed regularly to ensure it is working for staff and students, and of course may need to change in response to any revisions to government guidance.
 These measures are all temporary, and need to be in place whilst the government guidance remains in force.
 We do not have any date for how long this will be, but will keep parents updated as soon as we are aware of any changes.

-All students will need to bring a face covering with them from Monday 14 September, and a plastic bag to hygienically store them when not in use.
+All students need to bring a face covering with them, and a plastic bag to hygienically store them when not in use.
 Hand sanitiser continues to be provided in all classrooms and around the school site.
 However, given the need to sanitise hands when putting on and removing face coverings, it will be beneficial for all students to carry their own hand sanitiser.

 Face coverings must be used appropriately, covering the nose and mouth.
 They can be plain or patterned but must not display any offensive images or designs.
-Scarves and bandanas will not be appropriate as they do not fit securely round the side of the face and are harder to store hygienically when not in use.
-A small number of disposable masks will be available to give to students without face coverings, but we hope and expect that all students will bring their own.
+Scarves and bandanas will not be appropriate as they do not fit securely around the side of the face and are harder to store hygienically when not in use.
+A small number of disposable masks are available to give to students without face coverings, but we hope and expect that all students will bring their own.
+Parents will be charged for the cost of providing disposable masks if students regularly fail to bring their own.
+It would be useful for students to carry a second ‘spare’ face covering so that if one is lost or damaged a replacement is immediately to hand for them.

 We continue to ask that students do not wear face coverings in lessons due to the negative impact this will have on communication.
 Should you wish your child to wear a face covering during lessons, please contact your child’s Head of Year so this can be discussed and appropriately planned for.